Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-• It encapsulates the aspirations and objectives envisioned by the framers for the nation, like securing justice, liberty, and equality for all citizens.
+• It expresses the aspirations and objectives envisioned by the framers, such as securing justice, liberty, equality, and fraternity for all citizens.

-• It lays out the core principles like democracy, socialism, secularism, and republic that define the character of the Indian state.
+• It enshrines fundamental principles like sovereignty, democracy, secularism, socialism, and a republic, which define the nature of the Indian state.

-While other parts of the Constitution like Fundamental Rights and Directive Principles also embody these ideals, the Preamble serves as a concise and powerful statement of the framers' intent.
+While provisions like Fundamental Rights and Directive Principles of State Policy further elaborate these ideals, the Preamble serves as a concise yet powerful expression of the framers’ intent, reflecting the essence of India's constitutional philosophy.

 QUESTION 24